Should I Take a Plea Deal?

 - Will incarceration be required

-- What other obligations will be required such as a fine, mandatory counseling, probation, or community service
+- What other obligations will be requires such as a fine, mandatory counseling, probation, or community service

 - Does it impact your ability to find work

 - Is it public record or only visible to law enforcement